ahabra/input-field/README.md

 12. `max`: The maximum (numeric) value accepted in the field.
 13. `max-message`: The message to display explaining the maximum value for the field.
 Default is `Maximum value of %v`.
+14. `showrules`: Boolean.
+Default is true.
+Show or hide validation rules.

 ### JavaScript